PennyLaneAI/pennylane/doc/introduction/circuits.rst

     dev = qml.device('default.qubit', wires=2)

-PennyLane offers some basic devices such as the ``'default.qubit'`` simulator; additional devices can be installed as plugins (see :ref:`plugins <plugins>` for more details).
+PennyLane offers some basic devices such as the ``'default.qubit'`` simulator; additional devices can be installed as plugins (see `available plugins <https://pennylane.ai/plugins.html>`_ for more details).
 Note that the choice of a device significantly determines the speed of your computation.

 .. _intro_vcirc_qnode: